csev/dj4e/assn/paw_install.md

 of the exercises in this course using a free PythonAnywhere account.

-This is a set of instructions to go through the first step of the Mozilla Developer Network (MDN) DJango tutorial to get Django intalled on your PythonAnywhere account.
+This is a set of instructions to go through the first step of the Mozilla Developer Network (MDN) Django tutorial to get Django intalled on your PythonAnywhere account.

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment

-This is adapted from the PYAW documentation for following the DJango tutorial.
+This is adapted from the PYAW documentation for following the Django tutorial.

 https://help.pythonanywhere.com/pages/FollowingTheDjangoTutorial/